• Skip to primary navigation

 Print Recipe Pin Recipe

-For chocophiles only!
-This vegan chocolate pie has a luscious cocoa filling and a buttery homemade gluten-free graham cracker crust.
-The creamy chocolate pie filling has a peanut butter base (you can easily substitute other nut or seed butters) and uses no tofu or coconut milk.
-This decadent plant-based dessert doesn’t taste gluten-free, vegan, or naturally sweetened, but it happily is!
+This vegan chocolate pie combines a silky-smooth cocoa and nut butter filling softly set in a crunchy gluten-free graham cracker crust.
+The 6-ingredient chocolate pie filling has a peanut butter base (you can easily substitute other nut or seed butters) and uses no tofu or coconut milk.
+All components – crust, filling, and topping – can be made in a blender or food processor with minimal mess in minutes of active time.

 Alanna Taylor-Tobin